vitorjna/Scripts/README.md

 This script (`translate.py`) is a Python-based tool for automated text translation, leveraging external APIs.

 For more details, see the [AI Translate README](AI-Translate/README.md).

+## Gemini Chat

+This script (`chat_with_gemini.py`) is a Python-based tool for interactive conversations with the Gemini AI model.

+For more details, see the [Gemini Chat Script README](Gemini-Chat/README.md).

 ## Git Projects Automation